 - Click on the environment you want to activate SSL/TLS;

 - You're redirected to a new screen, where you can upload your certificate.

 The certificate you upload needs to be in the .PFX format and include the Private Key.
 You should check with your Certificate Authority on how to obtain this file.

 A support ticket is created in the Support Portal.
 If you need to add more information to your request, like the password of the certificate, access the Support Portal and reply to this ticket.

 Enabling HTTPS redirection

 Once you have activated SSL/TLS in your environment, you can configure your applications to use HTTPS.
-For more information on how to configure this redirection, please refer to our Documentation: About HTTP Security.
+For more information on how to configure this redirection, please refer to our Documentation: Enforce HTTPS Security.